 - Collecting and providing (again for limited, pre-specified durations) more detailed data than is available through the routinely run MBA tests.

 - Providing a concerted technical focus to selected new tests within the MBA suite that involve significant feature modification or innovation.

-- The teams involved develop a project proposal describing the experiment or feature amendment proposed, and the associated intended use of the MBA infrastructure, for review within the FCC.
+- The academic teams involved formulate a project proposal describing the experiment proposed, and the associated intended use of the MBA infrastructure, for review within the FCC.

-- In the cases of projects in categories A and B:
+- In the cases of projects in categories A and B above:

 - The proposed research is presented to the MBA Collaborative as an initial introduction to the project.

 - Any new code involved is beta tested on the MBA platform, for functionality, stability, and security.